 The Asian food craze seems to be going from strength to strength, with countless bao outlets, pop-ups, ramen joints, dumpling shacks, Korean BBQ’s, Asian inspired street food stalls and much more popping up all over the place.
 It’s really on the curve at the moment and it’s working, so why not?!
 Shackfuyu translated from Japanese to English means ‘Winter shack’ and was originally intended to be a pop-up lasting from February 15 – February 16.
 It serves-up experimental Japanese cuisine (purists look away now) in the theme as Bone Daddies blaring out rock music and the largely share the same branding.
 The menu, created by Australian Owner Ross Shonhan, (Zuma Alumina, he also owns Bone Daddies Flesh & Buns) is inspired by “yoshoku” cooking.
 This is known as the Japanese interpretation of Western cuisine – his version is peppered with Korean, Spanish and Chinese ingredients-stroke-influences.

 The menu format features the ‘specials’ which frequently changes as do the main dishes.

 Korean fried wings (£5.9) – hot, sweet, sticky and laced with gochujang.
 They are fine little things that should be applauded.

 Taco takos – octopus – shiso avocado – gochujang (£8 for 2).
 Creamy avocado is lifted by minty shiso and comes with cubes of octopus laced with gochujang.
 A delicious East meets West mash-up.

 Sticky fatty lamb ribs – pickled plum miso glaze (£14.20).
-Each mouthful was an umami bomb.
-They are a must.
+Each mouthful was fall off the bone umami goodness, I kept going back until the bones were gnawed clean.

 Imo fries – shiso mayo (£4.50).
 Fried Sweet potato, intense in flavour and paired with that mayo made for a perfect duo.
 I found the mayo akin to tahini sauce which is a good thing.